apeltzer/eager2-paper/content/demonstration/demonstration_setup.md

 additional functionality of nf-core/eager, primarily running metagenomic screening for pathogens alongside running human DNA screening.
-This is run on an institutional server at MPI-SHH due to the requirements of large servers for screening via MALT (>756 GB memory)
+This is run on an institutional server at MPI-SHH due to the requirements of large servers for screening via MALT (e.g. a 2 TB memory node for NCBI Nt database)

-Here we will attempt to reanalyse the 'manual' pathogen screening  in Andrades Valtueña et al. 2017 and retrieve human biological metadata of the samples from Andrades Valtueña et al. (that were reported in various other papers) but in a single nf-core/eager run.
+Here we will attempt to re-analyse the 'manual' human screening statistics and pathogen screening  in Barquera et al. (2020, Current Biology) in a single nf-core/eager run.

 ## Environment